gavinlyonsrepo/TM1638plus_PICO/README.md

 * Author: Gavin Lyons.

 * Description:
-A Raspberry pi PICO RP2040 library to display data on a 8-digit TM1638 seven segment module.
+A Raspberry pi PICO SDK RP2040 library to display data on a 8-digit TM1638 seven segment module.
 Based on my arduino library called "TM1638plus".
 This library supports 3 different models, pictured above from left to right.